 ☕ How To Make Affogato

 To make affogato, start by brewing a pot of coffee.
-Because this is a dessert recipe that will most likely be consumed in the evening, I recommend that you use Folgers Black Silk.
+Because this is a dessert drink that will most likely be consumed in the evening, I recommend that you use Folgers Black Silk.
 Being that it is a dark roast, it will have less caffeine than a lighter roast.

 Toppings are optional and will increase the calorie and carbohydrate count.
 Thinly sliced almonds have 90 calories and 1.5 grams of net carbs.